leykunget/basic-r-training-hs/README.md

 ## About This Training

-This training is organized by **Ethiopian Public Health Institute (EPHI)** for public health professionals of EPHI focusing on:
+This training is organized by the **Health System Research Directorate, Ethiopian Public Health Institute (EPHI)**, in collaboration with **NDMC** for public health professionals of EPHI, focusing on:

 -   Understanding R and RStudio
 -   Data wrangling using the Tidyverse
 -   Data visualization using ggplot2
+-   Basic Data analysis
 -   Creating reproducible reports with R Markdown/Quarto
--   Data analysis

 Participants can access the slides and materials for each session below.
 Simply click on the links to view or download them.
 This training is designed to help participants gain practical skills in R programming and data analysis, enabling them to effectively manage and analyze public health data.